 Yoga - "I must tell you what an impact you had on my friend, M. She felt energised, calm and centred after the [yoga] session.
 So much so that she contacted a yoga teacher in the part of the country where she lives and is now having private lessons to build up her confidence prior to joining a class.
 M very nearly didn’t come to the class because she was so self-conscious.
 It was your manner and ‘energy’ as she put it, that helped her take that first step on her journey."
 CM.
 November 2018

 I am registered with and hold senior accreditation status with the British Association of Counselling and Psychotherapy (BACP) and work within their ethical framework.
 BACP accreditation is awarded only following completion of a recognised counselling training and the accumulation of considerable practical experience.

-I am also qualified British Wheel of Yoga teacher.
+I am a qualified British Wheel of Yoga teacher, and a qualified Menopause Yoga teacher.
 I am a member of and insured through the British Wheel and abide by their policies and practices.

 2016 - 2018: British Wheel of Yoga: 500 hour Post Graduate Yoga Teacher training Diploma

 2016: William Bloom and Findhorn, week long course: Teaching Meditation

 2015: Northern Centre for Mindfulness and Compassion, 8 week course: Mindfulness Based Stress Reduction